Search experiences in SharePoint

-Users get the classic search experience on publishing sites, classic team sites, and in the Search Center.
-Users get the modern search experience on the SharePoint home page, hub sites, communication sites, and modern team sites.
+- Users get the Microsoft search in SharePoint experience on the SharePoint start page, hub sites, communication sites, and modern team sites.
 Learn about classic and modern sites.

-Benefits of the modern search experience
+Benefits of Microsoft search in SharePoint

 When to use which search experience?

 Which experience your users see depends on whether your organization mostly uses classic or modern sites.
-If you believe that modern search gives your users the best experience, influence your organization to start using modern sites.
-In addition, promote searching from the SharePoint home page (modern search) to your users.
+If you believe that Microsoft search in SharePoint gives your users the best experience, learn how to get started with Microsoft search in SharePoint Online.

 Is the search experience impacted if you migrate from classic to modern sites?